Aru va`en: A Keeping of the Troth

 We called him lord because that was easier.

-The stone seat, the torn banners, and the silence of the gathered wolves were crown enough.
+The stone, the banners, and the silence were weight enough.

 “Yes, my lord.”